-We have touched the lives of millions of children, their families, and the community over the years, and we’re only able to do our work because of the support of the public.
-In fact, thanks to the tremendous generosity of Western New Yorkers, Variety Buffalo ranks #2 overall among U.S. Variety tents in dollars raised per capita!
-Let’s show the country what we’re made of here in WNY and get up to #1 in 2017!
+We have touched the lives of tens of thousands of children, their families, and the community over the years, and we’re only able to do our work because of the support of the public and the tremendous generosity of Western New Yorkers.

 Touching the lives of millions

 Known locally as

 the Variety Club,

 Variety – the Children’s Charity of Buffalo & WNY has been serving the needs of WNY’s sick, disabled, and disadvantaged children for over 80 years.
 As the area’s leading children’s charity, we’re honored to be part of the fabric of this community and to have the public’s trust.
 That’s why all of our donations stay local and go directly to the equipment and programs that our region’s special kids need most.